siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ### Talos prints error `x509: certificate signed by unknown authority`

-Full error might look like:
+The full error might look like:

 ```bash
 x509: certificate signed by unknown authority (possiby because of crypto/rsa: verification error" while trying to verify candidate authority certificate "kubernetes"
 ```

-Commonly, the control plane endpoint points to a different cluster, as the client certificate generated by Talos doesn't match CA of the cluster at control plane endpoint.
+Usually, this occurs because the control plane endpoint points to a different cluster than the client certificate was generated for.
+If a node was recycled between clusters, make sure it was properly wiped between uses.
+If a client has multiple client configurations, make sure you are matching the correct `talosconfig` with the correct cluster.

 ### etcd is running on bootstrap node, but stuck in `pre` state on non-bootstrap nodes